cellgeni/batchbench/README.md

 We may want to visualize the batch correction performed by each of the methods this is why __UMAP__ (Uniform Manifold Approximation and Projection) coordinates are computed.

-To ensure reproducibility in the coordinates calculation, all corrected objects are converted to h5ad and then UMAP is computed thorugh scanpy function `sc.tl.umap`.
+To ensure reproducibility in the coordinates calculation, all corrected objects are converted to h5ad and then UMAP is computed through scanpy function `sc.tl.umap`.

 As output, a CSV file with the 2 first UMAP components is saved as specified in the `publisDir` parameter.